General

 10. |

-My proposed study involves surveillance of diseases.
+My proposed study involves regular surveillance of diseases.
 Will this type of project be considered for support? |

 |